Setting Up the SAML Web Browser SSO Feature

 Step 4: Configure the domain in Policy Manager

-This section provides general information about the setup steps you'll need to complete in Policy Manager, including the basic procedure and an overview of the wizard.
+This section provides general information about the setup steps you will need to complete in Policy Manager, including the basic procedure and an overview of the wizard.

 To configure the SAML Web Browser SSO Domain in Policy Manager